About the IPN

 Kathleen Schoemer, MSN, RN, CPNP-PC has worked in school health since 2009 initially in a per diem capacity then ultimately a full-time position in 2014 at the Clara Barton Elementary School in Oxford, Massachusetts.
 Here she provides direct care to students with acute and chronic health problems.
 Her nursing interests and career choices have always been in delivering child/family focused care.
 In 1997 she graduated with a Master of Science in Nursing with a specialty as a pediatric nurse practitioner (PNP) from Yale University School of Nursing.
 She then served as a PNP at the University of Maryland Medical System, dividing her time between her pediatric gastroenterology and nutrition clinic and serving as a liaison between the pediatric community providers and the pediatric specialists.
 She sought to become more involved in the Massachusetts School Nurse Organization (MSNO) and in 2020 joined the board serving as a region co-chair.
 She also serves as a liaison between MSNO and the Massachusetts Medical Society Committee on Student Health and Sports Medicine.

-Lori Anne Boocks serves as Vice President of Engagement & Communications of the Pediatric Nursing Certification Board and the staff lead for PNCB’s Institute of Pediatric Nursing.
+Allegra Tasaki, MBA serves as Director of Marketing & Communications of the Pediatric Nursing Certification Board and the staff lead for PNCB’s Institute of Pediatric Nursing.

-Sheri Sesay-Tuffour, PhD, CAE, ICE-CCP, CNED is the CEO of the Pediatric Nursing Certification Board, which established the IPN in 2009 to further support the pediatric nursing profession.
+Sheri Sesay-Tuffour, PhD, FASAE, CAE, ICE-CCP, IOM is the CEO of the Pediatric Nursing Certification Board, which established the IPN in 2009 to further support the pediatric nursing profession.